Marv51/MiniCsvHelper/README.markdown

-# CsvHelper
+# MiniCsvHelper

 This is a fork of [JoshClose/CsvHelper](https://github.com/JoshClose/CsvHelper), but it is not a fork at all.

 The goal here is to create a small trimmable subset of the features in CsvHelper that satisfies my needs.

 A library for reading and writing CSV files.
-Extremely fast, flexible, and easy to use.
-Supports reading and writing of custom class objects.
+Extremely fast and easy to use.

 ## Documentation

-http://joshclose.github.io/CsvHelper/
+The original documentation can be found here: http://joshclose.github.io/CsvHelper/

 ### Building the Documentation